Restaurants You Shouldn't Go to Even If They're Open

 Right now, Americans are confused—to dine out or not to dine out?
 The answer is, well, complicated.

-Places that don't enforce a strict capacity limit
+Red Flag: The restaurant doesn't enforce a strict capacity limit

 Bottom line: Before you indoor dine, make sure you're aware of the guidelines set in place for your city so you can gauge whether or not a restaurant is following best practices so you stay as safe as possible.